yriyriyri/voxllinktree/README.md

 **boxy model loading**
 - conditionally loads a 3d “boxy” model (GLTF/DRACO) into the scene, supporting animation mixing and dynamic wireframe edges
 - _methods_:
-  - `loadBoxyModel(url, boundingBox)`: loads the GLTF model, sets initial position/scale, sets up edges, and initializes AnimationMixer
+  - `loadBoxyModel(url, boundingBox)`: loads the GLTF model, sets initial position/scale, sets up edges, and initializes `AnimationMixer`
-  - `getDeformedGeometry(mesh)`: for SkinnedMesh objects, calculates a deformed geometry in world space so the wireframe edges can dynamically follow skeletal animation
+  - `getDeformedGeometry(mesh)`: for `SkinnedMesh` objects, calculates a deformed geometry in world space so the wireframe edges can dynamically follow skeletal animation

 **post-processing**
 - applies a customizable shader pass to create blur or other visual effects on the final rendered scene
 - _methods_:
-  - uses an EffectComposer with at least one Pass (ShaderPass, RenderPass, etc.)
+  - uses an `EffectComposer` with at least one Pass (`ShaderPass`, `RenderPass`, etc.)
-  - `blurOverlayPass` is an example pass for adding a subtle blur overlay
+  - `blurOverlayPass` is a pass for adding a subtle blur overlay using GLSL

 **animation switching**
-- allows quick switching among multiple animation clips via debug keyboard shortcuts
+- allows quick switching among multiple animation clips via debug keyboard shortcuts while boxy is active
 - _methods_:
   - `updateAnimation(boxyObject)`: cross-fades from the current action to a newly desired animation clip